Following the Movement of Birds in the United States

 - Finally, my current system uses counties as groups for aggregating observations by location.
 This can introduce problems in location detail.
 For example, many counties in Western United States are very large and can diminish the granularity of the map.
 I have seen other bird range mapping tools (such as the eBird map) that instead use rectangular areas denoted by longitude and latitude and do not rely on human designated borders.
 Implementing this method could increase the level of accuracy of the map's representation of sighting hot-spots.

 Thank you for taking the time to read about my project!
-As someone who is passionate about ecology and animal behavior I found building this application to be very rewarding and insightful.
+As someone who is passionate about ecology and animal behavior, I found building this application to be very rewarding.
+I really appreciated the new insights I gained as a result of running it.
 I am always trying to think about new ways to marry technology and environmental biology, and data science is an incredibly powerful tool that I can use to ask and answer questions in a field that I think is fascinating.
 Feel free to check out my application and I welcome any feedback!
 Here is a link to my GitHub repository if you would like to explore my code.